MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 [//]: <> (MVL-653)

 ### Macro Modules {#TutorialMacroModules}
 You have probably already noticed how the modules differ in color.
 Each color represents another type of module:

-  * The blue modules are called ML modules: they process voxel images.
+  * Blue modules are called ML modules: they process voxel images.
-  * Green modules are OpenInventor modules: they enable visual 3D scene graphs.
+  * Green modules are Open Inventor modules: they enable visual 3D scene graphs.
-  * The brown modules are called macro modules.
+  * Brown modules are called macro modules.
 Macro modules encapsulate a whole network in a single module.

 To condense our filter into one single module, we will now be creating a macro module out of it.
-To do that, right-click {{< mousebutton "right" >}} on the group title and select *Convert To Local Macro*.
+To do that, right-click on the group's title and select *Convert To Local Macro*.
 Name your new macro module and finish.
 You just created a local macro module.
 Local macros can only be used from networks in the same or any parent directory.

 ![Convert to local macro](images/tutorials/basicmechanics/BM_21.png "Convert to local macro")
 ![Your first local macro](images/tutorials/basicmechanics/BM_22.png "Your first local macro")

 Right-click the macro module and select *Show Internal Network* to inspect and change the internal network.
 You can change the properties of the new macro module by changing the properties in the internal network.
-You can, for example, right-click {{< mousebutton "right" >}} the module `Convolution` and change the kernel.
-These changes will be applied for the currently running instance.
+You can, for example, right-click the module `Convolution` and change the kernel.
+These changes will be preserved.

 ![Internal Network of your local macro](images/tutorials/basicmechanics/BM_23.png "Internal Network of your local macro")

-If you want to change the permanent behavior or the module, right-click {{< mousebutton "right" >}} and select {{< menuitem "Related Files" "Filter.mlab" >}}.
-The network file of the module opens.
-Changes applied to this file are saved permanently.

 {{< youtube "VmK6qx-vKWk">}}